Criminal lawyer for Obtain financial advantage (Centrelink and ATO)

 - The other person was a Commonwealth entity.

-Obtain a financial advantage carries a maximum penalty of 12 months imprisonment or 2 years imprisonment if the offence is dealt with in the Local Court as well as a fine.
-However, these penalties are typically reserved for the worst offenders.
-Our solicitors have a proven track record of not only keeping our clients out of gaol but also, depending on the seriousness of the allegation, having the offence finalised without the recording of a conviction.
+Obtain a financial advantage carries a maximum penalty of 12 months imprisonment.
+This penalty is typically reserved for the worst offenders.
+Our solicitors have a proven track record of not only keeping our clients out of jail, but (depending on the seriousness of the allegation) also having the offence finalised without the recording of a conviction.